SeldonIO/seldon-core/doc/source/reference/upgrading.md

 Make sure you also [read the CHANGELOG](./changelog.html) to see the detailed features and bug-fixes in each version.

+## Upgrading to 1.3

+### Breaking Changes

+The version of sklearn used by the default sklearn server will be 0.23.2.
+To use a different version you will need to follow the steps described in the [sklearn server documentation](../servers/sklearn.html).

 ## Upgrading to 1.2.1

 *[NOTE]* 1.2.0 has issue where all Seldon Deployments are marked as "NotReady" as there is a [bug caused by a volumeName update](https://github.com/SeldonIO/seldon-core/issues/2017).
 This can be resolved by following the 1.2.0 volume patch [as outlined by this example](../examples/patch_1_2.html).
 It is recommended to upgrade to version 1.2.1 directly instead.